Ugo Mazzucchelli: In the city

-in the mountains
+In the mountains

 During the first part of 1944 the little resistance groups based in and around Carrara became more closely networked.
 The "Mazzucchelli unit" co-ordinated, in particular, with the neighbouring group headed up by Ismaele Macchiarini.
 German forces were by now increasingly in control of the cities and major towns, and were aware of the accelerating proliferation of armed resistance cells out of town and for the most part sight.
-A succession of "sweeps" were undertaken to try and flush out and capture armed anti-fascists, but the mountainous character of the region and the Germans' lack of local knowledge of the terrain provided an ideal backdrop for guerrilla combat, complicating round-up operations undertaken by German and Italian forces operating in support of the newly installed "Social Republic" puppet administration in Rome.
+A succession of "sweeps" were undertaken to try to flush out and capture armed anti-fascists, but the mountainous character of the region and the Germans' lack of local knowledge of the terrain provided an ideal backdrop for guerrilla combat, complicating round-up operations undertaken by German and Italian forces operating in support of the newly installed "Social Republic" puppet administration in Rome.
 Nevertheless, during April 1944 Ugo Mazzucchelli was captured by men of the "Reichsführer SS" 16th SS Panzergrenadier Division, and taken with several others to the Malaspina prison in Massa.
 The circumstances and precise data of Mazzucchelli's capture are not known.
 According to at least one source, the anti-fascists detained in the prison at Massa during April and May 1944 were at constant risk of being shot without notice.
 Towards the end of May a partisan commando managed to kidnap the son of the director of the prison in which the arrested men were being detained.
 Mazzucchelli, after spending approximately two months in the jail, was one of those released in exchange for the freedom of the partisans' hostage.

 At around the time of Mazzucchelli's release the secret CLN meetings in the riverside "Buco" basement room came to an end, due to the increasing risk of detection in the municipality.
 Mazzucchelli returned to the unit and took a lead in removing this and other groups with which they were networked out of the city and into the mountains on a more permanent basis.
 The mountains had also become less safe, however, due to the appearance of a German armoured division under the command of SS-Sturmbannführer Walter Reder, still aged only 28, and infamous after the war on account of his leadership role in various mass killings including, locally, the massacre of more than 500 villagers and refugees at Sant'Anna di Stazzema.
 Mazzucchelli now reorganised his unit and renamed it as the "formazione autonoma Lucetti" - more frequently identified more simply as the "Gino Lucetti brigade".
 The name was adopted to honour the recently deceased anti-fascist hero from Carrara, Gino Lucetti, who in 1926 had attempted to assassinate the leader using a roadside bomb by the Porta Pia in 1926.